* First posted March 4, 2025. This situation is quickly developing. We will continue to provide updates as they become available.

 On March 4, 2025, the United States imposed 25 per cent tariffs on imports of Canadian goods, with a 10 per cent tariff on energy and critical minerals.
 In response, Canada retaliated with a surtax on CA$30 billion of imports of U.S. goods and Canada’s ten provinces have announced their own provincial-level retaliation.

 On March 6, 2025, goods from Canada and Mexico that are imported into the U.S. under the Canada-United States-Mexico Agreement (CUSMA) were exempted from the additional tariffs.
-These goods are, however, expected to be impacted by the “reciprocal tariff” measures that are expected to be implemented on April 2, 2025.
 Notwithstanding the exemption, reports indicate that 62 per cent of imports from Canada will still be subject to tariffs.

 Further, 25 per cent tariffs on imports of steel and aluminum products came into effect on March 12, 2025.
 In response, on March 13, 2025, Canada imposed 25 per cent retaliatory tariffs on nearly $30 billion worth of U.S. imports, including $12.6 billion in steel products and $3 billion in aluminum products.
-These tariffs come in addition to Canada’s two-phased approach discussed below.
 The European Union is also imposing retaliatory tariffs on €26 billion of U.S. exports to the E.U.

 National Retaliation